TheHumanoidTyphoon/port-scanner-project/README.md

 - `-h`: Show the help message and exit.
 - `-k KNOCK_SEQUENCE`: A comma-separated list of port numbers to use as a knock sequence before scanning the specified port.
 Default: "1111,2222,3333".
 - `-t THREADS`: The number of threads to use for scanning.
 Default: `10`.
-- `-u LASTPASS_USERNAME`: The username to use for authentication with the LastPass API.
+- `-u LASTPASS_USERNAME`: The username to use for authentication with the `LastPass API`.
 If not specified, the script will prompt for the username at runtime.
-- `-s LASTPASS_PASSWORD`: The password to use for authentication with the LastPass API.
+- `-s LASTPASS_PASSWORD`: The password to use for authentication with the `LastPass API`.
 If not specified, the script will prompt for the password at runtime.
 ## Example
-To scan IP addresses 192.168.1.1 and 192.168.1.2 for open ports in the range 1-100:
+To scan IP addresses `192.168.1.1` and `192.168.1.2` for open ports in the range `1-100`:
 ```python
 python portscanner.py -i 192.168.1.1,192.168.1.2 -p 1-100
 ```